AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-6a.md

 # Plantilla 6A {#template-6a}

-Haga clic con el botón derecho para [descargar plantilla 6A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-6a.html)
+Haga clic con el botón derecho para [Descargar plantilla 6A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-6a.html)

 ![](assets/image2015-6-29-16-3a14-3a11.png)